 The single overriding design goal of SPARK is the provision of a static analysis framework which is sound in theory, and as sound in practice as is reasonably possible.

 In the subsections below, we say that SPARK prevents a vulnerability if supported by a form of static analysis which is sound in theory.
 Otherwise, we say that SPARK mitigates a particular vulnerability.

-SPARK Processor
+SPARK Analyzer

-We define a “SPARK Processor” to be a tool that implements the various forms of static analysis required by the SPARK language definition.
-Without a SPARK Processor, a program cannot reasonably be claimed to be SPARK at all, much in the same way as a compiler checks the static semantic rules of a standard programming language.
+We define a “SPARK Analyzer” to be a tool that implements the various forms of static analysis required by the SPARK language definition.
+Without a SPARK Analyzer, a program cannot reasonably be claimed to be SPARK at all, much in the same way as a compiler checks the static semantic rules of a standard programming language.

 In SPARK, certain forms of analysis are said to be mandatory – they are required to be implemented and programs must pass these checks to be valid SPARK.
 Examples of mandatory analyses are the enforcement of the SPARK language subset, static semantic analysis (e.g. enhanced type checking) and information flow analysis [IFA].

 Some analyses are said to be optional – a user may choose to enable these additional analyses at their discretion.
-The most notable example of an optional analysis in SPARK is the generation of verification conditions and their proof using a theorem proving tool.
-Optional analyses may provide greater depth of analysis, protection from additional vulnerabilities, and so on, at the cost of greater analysis time and effort.
+The most notable example of an optional analysis in SPARK is the generation of verification conditions that will be processed by the analysis and proof tools.
+Sometimes default SPARK proofs will be assisted by adding static information such as type invariance clauses, assertions, loop invariances and subprogram preconditions and postconditions.

+Optional analyses may provide greater depth of analysis, protection from additional vulnerabilities, and functional proofs of correctness.

 Failure modes for static analysis

-Unlike a language compiler, a user can always choose not to, or might just forget to run a static analysis tool.
+Unlike a language compiler, a user can always choose not to run a static analysis tool.
 Therefore, there are two modes of failure that apply to all vulnerabilities:

 The user fails to apply the appropriate static analysis tool to their code.

 The user fails to review or mis-interprets the output of static analysis.

+During the static analysis phase, the SPARK analyzer generates verification conditions that must be discharged using the SPARK prover.
+Some proofs require annotations to be added into the program source code to assist the proofs.

+Unsafe Programming

+In recognition of the occasional need to step outside the type system or to perform “risky” operations, SPARK provides clearly identified language features to do so.
+Examples include

+Using the generic Unchecked_Conversion for unsafe type-conversions, and

+Hiding a unit from the SPARK verification system, by NOT providing the aspect “with SPARK_MODE” on a unit or on its body.

+The pragma Suppress allows an implementation to omit certain run-time checks, although the SPARK analyzer will continue to generate verification conditions to show the correctness of the operation.

-5. Avoiding programming language vulnerabilities in Spark
+5. Avoiding programming language vulnerabilities in SPARK

-In addition to the generic programming rules from TR 24772-1 clause 5.4, additional rules from this section apply specifically to the Spark programming language.
+In addition to the generic programming rules from TR 24772-1 clause 5.4, additional rules from this section apply specifically to the SPARK programming language.
 The recommendations of this section are restatements of recommendations from clause 6, but represent ones stated frequently, or that are considered as particularly noteworthy by the authors.
 Clause 6 of this document contains the full set of recommendations, as well as explanations of the problems that led to the recommendations made.

 Every guidance provided in this section, and in the corresponding Part section, is supported by material in Clause 6 of this document, as well as other important recommendations.